-Object-oriented Programming and C++
+Object-Oriented Programming and C++

 C++ supports object-oriented programming (OOP), with four major principles of object-oriented development:

-C++ is not purely object-oriented language because object-oriented means to works with object and classes, but in C++ you can write code without creating a class.
+C++ is not purely object-oriented language because of object-oriented means to works with object and classes, but in C++ you can write code without creating a class.

 Features of Object Oriented C++

 - The main focus remains on data rather than procedures.

 - Object-oriented programs are segmented into parts called objects.

 - Data structures are designed to categorize the objects.

 - Data member and functions are tied together as a data structure.